Erick Barrondo

-Érick Bernabé Barrondo García (born 14 June 1991) is a Guatemalan racewalker who competes in the 20 km walk and 50 km walk events.
-He won the silver medal at the Men's 20 km Racewalk in the 2012 Summer Olympics, the first Olympic medal in Guatemala's history.
+Erick Bernabé Barrondo García (born 14 June 1991) is a Guatemalan race walker who competes in the 20 km walk and 50 km walk events.
+He won the silver medal at the Men's 20 km walk in the 2012 Summer Olympics, the first Olympic medal in Guatemala's history.

 Early life

 He was born in Aldea Chiyuc in the municipality of San Cristóbal Verapaz, Alta Verapaz Department, Guatemala.
 Initially, Barrondo competed in long-distance running events, following in the footsteps of his parents.
-However, he sustained an injury and was introduced to racewalking as a method of recovering.
+However, he sustained an injury and was introduced to race walking as a method of recovering.
 He decided to give up running and focus on walking instead.
 He began working with Rigoberto Medina, a Cuban coach who had trained the 2003 Pan American champion Cristina López.

 Career

 Barrondo made his international debut at the 2011 Pan American Race Walking Cup, where he claimed the silver medal in the 20 km with a time of 1:25:56 hours.
 Competing in the 2011 IAAF World Race Walking Challenge tour, he came in 13th at the Sesto San Giovanni race and then improved his personal best by over four minutes at the Dublin Race Walking Grand Prix, coming in fourth place with a time of 1:20:58 hours.
 As a result of this performance, he was selected to represent Guatemala at the 2011 World Championships in Athletics, being one of only two entrants from his country, alongside fellow walker Jamy Franco.
 In the World Championships 20 km race, he came in tenth place with a time of 1:22:08 hours and was the second best performer from the Americas, behind Colombia's Luis Fernando López who came third.

 At the 2011 Pan American Games in October, he and Jamy Franco completed a Guatemalan double in the men's and women's 20 km walks.
 Barrondo won the gold medal in a time of 1:21:51 hours, seeing off a challenge from World Championships medalist López.
 He walked to a personal best in the 20 km at the 2012 Memorial Mario Albisetti, taking third place in 1:18:25 hours.